Overview of gun laws by nation: Poland

 Full-auto or select-fire firearms are permitted only on institutional and training permits.
 Since 2020 the Police can issue permits for firearms with suppressors for hunting, but only to be used for sanitary shootings, see main article for details.
 Armor-piercing, incendiary, tracer and other special ammunition is banned.
 Only valid permit holders are allowed to buy or possess live ammunition, and only of the types exactly matching the guns they legally own.
 The quantity of matching ammunition in possession is not limited.
 Hunters, collectors and sport shooters are allowed to manufacture (reload) ammunition, but strictly for their own use.
 There are further limits regarding allowed types and calibers depending on the purpose of the permit – see main article for details.
 There are no limits of magazine capacity, except when hunting.

 Replicas of cartridgeless black powder firearms designed before 1885 require no permit to own.
 However, a separate bill of law allows businesses to sell black powder to licensed customers only.
 This is often circumvented by obtaining a European Firearms Pass for a black powder firearm, asking a licensed colleague (there are no restrictions of private sale or just giving out of black powder) or by buying powder in neighboring countries, mostly the Czech Republic.

 Air guns up to 17 Joules of muzzle energy are unregulated.
 Air guns above that limit are considered pneumatic weapons, no permit is required but the owner has to be 18 and has to pass medical and psychological evaluation as for firearms permit; guns must be registered with the Police and may be used only on registered shooting ranges.
 Use of pneumatic weapons outside of shooting range is considered the same kind of offense as using firearms.

-Poland remains the most disarmed country in Europe.
+Some other weapons are restricted and require a permit, such as electroshock weapons with mean current greater than 10 mA, large pepper spray dispensers, crossbows, specific kinds of batons, brass knuckles and nunchakus, however ban on nuchakus is not enforced.